MaximeBolut/Get_text_from_an_image/README.md

 # Get_text_from_an_image
 Take a snapshot and extract the text from it!

-Text extraction image is made with pytesseract that need to be installed GUI wit Tkinter (tkinter for python 3)
+Text extraction image is made with pytesseract that needs to be installed.
+GUI wit Tkinter (tkinter for python 3)

 Dependency: